 Kilmainham Gaol Museum is a former prison on the outskirts of Dublin – it’s 3.5km from the city centre so you can still walk there or take a bus.

-Their tours are one of the top things to do in Dublin so it’s recommended to book online.
+Their tours are very popular so it’s recommended to book online.